GEF 1008 Buddhist ethics: conflicts and dilemmas in modern world

 Professional Development Programme in Hong Kong Life Education

-Programme Co-ordinator: Mr. LI Chin Wa
+Programme Co-ordinator: Mr. Li Chin Wa (Co-Director, CRSE) and

-The program aims to facilitate teachers to understand the ideas and practices of Life Education (LE), including experiences in developing relevant concepts and professional trainings for teachers in LE in the neighboring regions as well as Hong Kong, so that the teachers could be equipped to effectively foster and implement LE in schools, and eventually to enhance the children and teenager’s resilience to cope with various challenges with different life skills.
+Programme Aims The program aims to facilitate teachers to understand the ideas and practices of Life Education (LE), including experiences in developing relevant concepts and professional trainings for teachers in LE in the neighboring regions as well as Hong Kong, so that the teachers could be equipped to effectively foster and implement LE in schools, and eventually to enhance the children and teenager’s resilience to cope with various challenges with different life skills.